masteringmodernpayments/book/marketplaces.md

 )
 ```

 Note also in this example that we're passing the `application_fee` option.
 This subtracts that amount from the total `amount` after Stripe subtracts it's fee.
-So, in this example:
+So, in this example the user would get $8.41 deposited in their account seven days later:

 ```text
 Amount             1000